Unity Against Racism

 We know that there are unacceptable disparities in experience for our ethnically diverse colleagues

-• Ethnically diverse colleagues are 5.4% more likely to experience harassment, bullying or abuse from colleagues
+- Ethnically diverse colleagues are 4.2% more likely to experience harassment, bullying, or abuse from colleagues

-This needs to change.
-We’ve made a commitment to tackle racism and have set ourselves the goal of becoming an anti-racist organisation.
+This needs to change, so we’ve made a commitment to becoming an anti-racist organisation.

 ‘Not being racist’ is not enough – we need to actively work together to address all types and impacts of racism.